Reports: Penn State Hiring New President From University Of Louisville

 According to Louisville television station WDRB, “a plane owned by Penn State landed in Louisville Thursday morning and is en route back to Pennsylvania, according to online flight records.”

-Further complicating matters in Louisville is at least one report of a Tyra confidant telling a reporter Thursday morning that Tyra would stay in Louisville if Bendapudi leaves.
+Complicating matters even further in Louisville is at least one report of a Tyra confidant telling a reporter Thursday morning that Tyra would stay in Louisville if Bendapudi leaves.

 (Story continues below tweet)